T-Ingram/reading-notes/README.md

 # Reading Notes

-This website is a collection of my reading notes for Code 102 and Code 201.
+This website is a collection of my reading notes I've taken during my time at Code Fellows.
 It's a way for me to document my learning journey and share my insights with others.
-Here you'll find my reading notes for Code 102 and Code 201, along with other content.
+Here you'll find my reading notes for Code 102, 201, 301, and 401, along with other content.

 ## *Table of Contents*